Skip to content

 this.ws.onclose = (event) => {

-if (event.code === 4029) {
+if (event.code === 1008) {

-// Rate limit - exponential backoff
+// Rate limit or server error - exponential backoff

 const delay = Math.min(1000 * Math.pow(2, this.reconnectAttempts), 60000);